 POBS 1080.
 Performing Brazil: Language, Theater, Culture.

 Designed to deepen the students' understanding of Brazilian culture and society through the performing arts.
 Students will read a series of plays and respond to them in a variety of ways: in writing, verbally, and through performance.
 The course will include poetry and music as these can also be performed.
 Throughout the semester students will also be working on creating their own performance pieces.
 Conducted in Portuguese.
-WRIT

 POBS 1090.
 Portuguese-speaking Cultures Via Film.